Bayesian Multinomial Logistic Regression for Numerous Categories: Methodology

-\cite{holmes2006} and \cite{FSF2010} developed data augmentation methods that allowed for full Gibbs sampling as the MCMC method for posterior estimation, as opposed to using the usually-less-efficient Metropolis algorithms.
-We proceed with an approach that still relies on Metropolis sampling, but that achieves speed improvements by removing the denominator of Equation \ref{pi} from the posterior distribution of the coefficients $\beta_j$.
-We now describe both this problem and our solution. \\

-The aforementioned papers consider logistic regression where the information in covariates $x_i$ enter into the model as parametric linear combinations, i.e. $x_i^T \beta_j$.
-However, these could be any category-specific function of the data, $f_j(x_i)$, such that This is the case in \cite{Murray}, who fits these functions with Bayesian additive regression trees \citep{BART}.
+Standard multinomial logistic regression, such as used in the papers discussed in Section \ref{sec:intro}, is formulated such that information in covariates $\bx_i$ enter into the model as parametric linear combinations.
+However, these could be any category-specific function of the data, $f_j(\bx_i)$, such that This is the case in \cite{Murray}, who fits these functions with Bayesian additive regression trees \citep{BART}.
 However, the denominator above presents a challenge with MCMC: the conditional posterior of $f_j$ depends on $f_k$ for all $k\ne j$.
-This yields two computational issues.
-First, you cannot parallelize the sampling of $f_j$ for all $j$.
-Second, and perhaps more importantly, the calculation of the sum in the denominator above grows in complexity as $C$ grows.
-However, \cite{Murray} augments the data with the auxiliary variables $\phi_i$ where
+To solve this problem, \cite{Murray} augments the data with the auxiliary variables $\phi_i$, where

 akin to the ideas in \cite{Nieto2004} and \cite{Walker2011}.
 This yields the joint probability model